 Keep in mind that the story is different when it comes to sodas—these beverages typically have added sugars contributing empty calories to your intake.
 Beverages created from a home carbonating machine may fall into this category as well, depending on what ingredients are added.
 Be creative with healthy additions like fruit chunks, cucumber slices, and fresh herbs like basil or mint.

-Shira Katz, M.S., R.D. is the EAT Club Staff Dietitian
+Shira Katz, M.S., R.D. is the former EAT Club Staff Dietitian